Updated Aug. 3, 2020

 – If the thought of rowing 10k in one shot overwhelms you, break it into smaller pieces and add in off-erg work in between.
 Our Workouts page has lots of ways to do that.

-– Up the intensity – Working harder makes the meters tick by faster and can stop you from focusing on them so much
+– Up the intensity – Working harder in short bursts makes the meters tick by faster and can stop you from focusing on them so much

 – Use the pace boat on the Performance Monitor to help you hold your split.
 Set it on the pace you don’t want to go under.
 Beat that little guy!